Best life-sized Lego builds ever

 Bison at Nature Connects

-Another Sean Kenney creation, these bison took 700 hours to complete and is part of his "Nature Connects" solo exhibit tour.
+Another Sean Kenney creation, these bison took 700 hours to complete and are part of his "Nature Connects" solo exhibit tour.

 Earl Grey, the elephant

 This elephant is part of a Great Brick Safari exhibition featuring 80 animals made out of Lego bricks.

-It stands over 8-foot tall and is comprised of over 271,000 bricks.
+It stands over 8 feet tall and is comprised of over 271,000 bricks.
 An African elephant nicknamed Earl Grey, it's the centrepiece of the safari at RHS Garden Wisley in Woking.

 The Queen (and her corgi)